List of Diary of a Wimpy Kid characters: The Beardos

-Billy

-Only appearing in Old School, Billy is a teenager who used to hang out in Greg's basement with Rodrick and his band before he was caught trying to steal a pack of gummy worms (due to his older brother eating a whole pack that was for both of them a long time ago) and was sentenced to community service.
-He first appears when a bus carrying several teens doing community service arrives at the town park cleanup, and then again when he runs into Greg and his homework buddy Frew who were hiding in the woods to avoid cleaning up the park.
-When the Girl Scouts find them, Billy leads their escape and tells them what to do to stay ahead.
-When they are eventually surrounded by several parents, Greg pins the blame on Billy, since he saw no point in all three of them getting in trouble, leading Greg to fear running into Billy again.
-Later while Greg waits in his Dad's car, several community service teens (including Billy) appear, causing Greg to hide in the footwell.
-The teens take their lunch break on the car, leaving a big mess behind, but don't notice Greg.

 Silas Scratch

 Only appearing in Old School, Silas Scratch is the subject of superstition at Hardscrabble Farms.
 According to the legend, Silas Scratch was originally a farmer who worked on Hardscrabble Farms until was kicked off his land so the school system could use it.
 He then lived in the woods where he ate slugs and berries, soon becoming deranged and growing his fingernails long and sharpening them.
-Greg and students from his school first learn of him when a bus that was leaving featured a poster that said "Beware of Silas Scratch".
-As the week the students stayed at the farm progressed, the lore was continuously edited upon, such as that Silas Scratch is undead and can't be killed, a rock with scratch marks is his tombstone, and that he has a network of tunnels around the farm.
+Greg and students from his school first learned of him when a bus that was leaving featured a kid holding a poster that said "Beware of Silas Scratch".

+As the week the students stayed at the farm progressed, the lore was continuously edited upon, such as that Silas Scratch is undead and cannot be killed, a rock with scratch marks is his tombstone, and that he has a network of tunnels around the farm.